 “I touched too.”
 He smiled wide with a sense of accomplishment.

 Around 5 pm in the evening.
 Back to the regular room, hoping to see him again soon.
 Friends came with flowers.
 Hugs, laughter, happy tears.

 Totally unexpected, totally unaware, I get to know that the little thing that I just gave birth to is born with a critical congenital heart defect.
 TGA – Transposition of Great Arteries.
 I’ve never heard that before.
 Life threatening.
-My husband held my hands and told me – we might not see him again.
+My husband still holding my hands tight, told me – “we might not see him again.”